Whispers (Plain novel): Characters

 Caroline Robert's and Lynn's second daughter.
 Lynn said names have colours and Caroline was such a soft shade of gold that it almost looked silver.
 Lynn was happy with her two daughters, but her happiness was short lived as one day while attending a children's birthday party Caroline wandered off to the end of the house's garden and drowned in the pond.
 The water was so shallow she could've stood up if she wanted to, so it's possible she fell over and hit her head or was incapacitated some other way.
 She was pronounced dead on the scene of accidental drowning, leaving Lynn devastated.
 Robert tried to outwardly make Lynn feel guilty about the whole ordeal, but he was chastised by Lynn's loved ones and instead using Caroline's memory to control Lynn even more through her natural guilt over her death.
 Emily barely remembers her but what little she does, she remembers her fondly.

 Annie Robert's and Lynn's third daughter.
 She looks more like Lynn with straw blonde hair and a cute freckled face.
 She has a lot of insecurities, mainly stemming from her father's constant disapproval.
 She is not as slender and tall as Emily, being more on the chubby side; her grades are poor, she has not talent nor interest for sports, and her life expectations aren't as grand.
 She however is good at the piano, actually liking to play with her father and practicing without her mother having to insist to much upon it.
 She's a sweet little girl who only wants her father to love her, but is constantly battling him to let her be who ever she wants to be.
 She finds solace in Tom Lawrence's words and resolves to be more confident in herself, regardless of her appearance.
 She witnesses her father's last beating on her mother and is horrified, remembering another beating a long time ago during the halloween when she was around 2.
 She turns out fine in the end, having the confidence to shout at her father to go away, and realizing she's valuable despite whatever anyone says.

-Bobby Robert's and Lynn's baby son.
-He witnesses his father's last beating on his mother, but is too young to even remember so.
-He's lively and happy and healthy.
+Babby, the yongest child of Robert and Lynn, witnesses his father's final assault on his mother but is too young to remember it.

 Ton Lawrence Friend's with Robert's boss, romantically interested in Lynn and later they become friends.
 He has had many marriages and as many divorces and currently remains single.
 He's lively, funny, and cares for Lynn.
 He helps Annie gain confidence in herself.